What Happens With a Checking Overdraft & How Can You Avoid Charges?

 What Is Overdraft Protection?

-Overdraft protection is an optional service some banks and credit unions offer for customers who want to avoid overdraft fees.
+Some banks and credit unions offer overdraft protection as an optional service for customers who want to avoid overdraft fees.

 The primary purpose of overdraft protection is to help you prevent rejected transactions from checks, ATMs, and debit cards because you don’t have enough money in your checking account.